slsa-framework/slsa/docs/community.md

 </div>

-The SLSA project is an open-source project that strives to make useful and practical standards, tools, and documentation to reduce software supply chain risk in the real world.
+The SLSA project is an open source project that strives to make useful and practical standards, tools, and documentation to reduce software supply chain risk in the real world.
 To succeed, we rely on contributors from a variety organizations to help us improve.
 Whether that's reporting successes or